10 tips for how to launch, sell, and profit with webinars

 Using Zoom, you can host instant or scheduled webinars and engage with your attendees using whiteboarding and breakout rooms.

 And as a plus, you can use it with Podia.

 Podia’s webinar feature lets you host and sell your webinars that are powered by YouTube Live or Zoom.
 This means you can run and sell your webinars without wrestling between multiple complex platforms.

-On top of that, you can add your webinars to your storefront using a single dashboard, and even bundle your webinar offerings with your other profitable digital products for sale.
-Just add your webinar to your online store like you would any other digital product.
+On top of that, you can add your webinars to your product page using a single dashboard, and even bundle your webinar offerings with your other profitable digital products for sale.
+Just add your webinar to your website like you would any other digital product.